Conceiving a Baby Boy - Tips to Increase Your Odds

 How Your Baby's Gender is Determined

-The sex of your baby is determined by the chromosomes from his mother (her egg) and father (his sperm).
-The mother's genetic contribution is a 2 X chromosomes (XX).
-The father supplies an X chromosome and a Y chromosome.
-In order for you to have a baby boy, the mother supplies an X chromosome and the father donates one of his x chromosomes.
+For you to have a baby boy, the mother provides an X chromosome, and the father donates one of his x chromosomes.
 Male children will typically have the same chromosome pair as his father, XY.
-All this happens automatically and you usually don't have much control in how the chromosomes combine.
+All this happens automatically, and you usually don't have much control in how the chromosomes combine.

 Understanding the Shettles Method for Gender Selection

-Timing Sex Close to OvulationThere are three primary ways to time your ovulation properly, including:
+Timing Sex Close to OvulationThere are three primary ways to time your ovulation correctly, including:

 - Cervical Mucus Charting - Charting cervical mucus daily is essential to track ovulation.
-Prior to ovulating, cervical mucus will be elastic and much more watery than usual, resembling raw egg whites.
-You should chart your cervical mucus for more than a month to increase your chances of predicting ovulation properly.
+Before ovulating, cervical mucus will be elastic and much more watery than usual, resembling raw egg whites.
+You should chart your cervical mucus for more than a month to increase your chances of predicting ovulation correctly.

-- Charting Your Basal Body Temperature (BBT) - When used in conjunction with charting your cervical mucus, you can greatly increase your chances of having a boy.
+- Charting Your Basal Body Temperature (BBT) - When used in conjunction with charting your cervical mucus, you can significantly increase your chances of having a boy.
 To chart your BBT, you need a basal thermometer.
-You will use this thermometer each morning directly after waking up and prior to doing anything else.
+You will use this thermometer each morning directly after waking up and before doing anything else.
 Your body temperature will increase after ovulation.
-Because you’re looking to know when ovulation occurs, it’s important to chart this for a few months before you begin trying to get pregnant.
+Because you’re looking to know when ovulation occurs, it’s essential to chart this for a few months before you begin trying to get pregnant.
 This will help you determine the right times to have intercourse.

 Whelan Method for Gender Prediction

-Keep in mind, these methods are not guaranteeing that you will have a boy.
-Dr. Shettles method claims an 80-90% success rate and Whelan's method has a claimed success rate of 65% when trying to conceive a boy baby.
-All the methods appear to do is increase your chances of having a boy so try the one that seems the best to you.
+These methods are not guaranteeing that you will have a boy.
+Dr. Shettles method claims an 80-90% success rate, and Whelan's approach has a claimed success rate of 65% when trying to conceive a boy baby.
+All the methods appear to do is increase your chances of having a boy, so try the one that seems the best to you.